GEOG 863: Web Application Development for Geospatial Professionals

-During the term, I encourage everyone to use the class discussion forums, chat rooms or e-mail to help each other find relevant materials and learn about interesting applications of mashups.
-I can always be contacted via class e-mail and will check my account daily during the week (and typically at least once each weekend).
+During the term, I encourage everyone to use the class discussion forums, chat rooms or email to help each other find materials related to the course content.
+I can always be contacted via class email and will check my account daily during the week (and typically at least once each weekend).
 If I am traveling, I may check somewhat less frequently, but I will alert you of this beforehand.

 For a more detailed look at what will be covered in each lesson, as well as due dates for our assignments and activities, please refer to the semester-specific course schedule that is part of this syllabus (see "Course Schedule").

-GEOG 863 will provide students with an understanding of the technology that makes building mashups possible and teaches them how to build their own mashups.
+GEOG 863 will provide students with an understanding of the technology that makes building geospatial web apps possible and teaches them how to build their own apps.

 At the successful completion of this course, students should be able to:

-- Describe the relationship between a server-hosted geoprocessing service and a client-based task
+- describe the relationship between a server-hosted geoprocessing service and a client-based task; and

 All materials needed for this course are presented online through our course website and in Canvas.
 In order to access the online materials, you need to have an active Penn State Access Account user ID and password (used to access the online course resources).
 If you have any questions about obtaining or activating your Penn State Access Account, please contact the Outreach Helpdesk.